MicrosoftDocs/intellicode/docs/custom-model-faq.md

 ## Q. Can I opt out and have my models removed?

-You can remove models from your account using the delete button in the IntelliCode training user interface in Visual Studio, so they can no longer be used.
+You can remove models from your account so they can no longer be used.
+Choose the **Delete** button on the IntelliCode training page in Visual Studio.

 ## Q. Is there a restriction on the size of the model, or sizes and numbers of models I can train?